Docker + Dockge on a Alpine VM

 Adding the community repo

 If you need things like the QEMU-Guest-Agent or sudo, you need to activate the community repo.
-Edit the file /etc/apk/repositories
+Edit the file vi /etc/apk/repositories

 and remove the #